 \section{Experiments}

-The following section's evaluations demonstrate \textbf{(1)} The effectiveness of VeriCompress in achieving verified robust models which outperform the state-of-the-art structured pruning approaches; \textbf{(2)} The scalability and generalizability of VeriCompress with \emph{backbone network} variations, i.e., with different network complexities and architectures, such as Resnet, ResNext and DenseNet; \textbf{(3)} The applicability of VeriCompress to a practical application domain; and \textbf{(4)} the reduction in memory, training-time, and inference-time.
+The following section's evaluations demonstrate \textbf{(1)} The effectiveness of VeriCompress in achieving verified robust models which outperform the state-of-the-art structured pruning approaches; \textbf{(2)} The scalability and generalizability of VeriCompress with \emph{backbone network} variations, i.e., with different network complexities and architectures, such as Resnet, ResNext, and DenseNet; \textbf{(3)} The applicability of VeriCompress to a practical application domain; and \textbf{(4)} the reduction in memory, training-time, and inference-time.

 \textbf{Metrics for evaluations:} This paper utilizes the metrics used in the previous works for formal robustness verification ~\cite{sehwag2020hydra,kang2023fashapley} to evaluate the compressed models.
-The metrics are: \begin{enumerate} \item[$\bullet$] \emph{Standard Accuracy: } Percentage of benign samples classified correctly. \item[$\bullet$] \emph{Verified Accuracy: } Percentage of benign samples which are certified to be robust using verified robustness mechanism IBP \cite{Gowal2018OnTE}.
-This metric measures the verified robustness of the model.
-Details in Appendix A. \end{enumerate}
+The metrics are: \begin{enumerate} \item[$\bullet$] \emph{Standard Accuracy: } Percentage of benign samples classified correctly. \item[$\bullet$] \emph{Verified Accuracy: } Percentage of benign samples which are certified to be robust using verified robustness mechanism IBP \cite{Gowal2018OnTE}, thus, measures the verified robustness of the model.
+Details are in Appendix A. \end{enumerate}

-\textbf{Datasets and models:} For a fair comparison with state-of-the-art~\cite{kang2023fashapley}, benchmark dataset CIFAR-10~\cite{cifar10} and SVHN~\cite{svhn} are used.
+\textbf{Datasets and Models:} For a fair comparison with state-of-the-art~\cite{kang2023fashapley}, benchmark dataset CIFAR-10~\cite{cifar10} and SVHN~\cite{svhn} are used.
 To demonstrate the effectiveness and generalizability of VeriCompress, evaluations are shown for two more datasets: MNIST~\cite{lecun-mnisthandwrittendigit-2010} and Pedestrian Detection~\cite{pedestrian-dataset}.
 To demonstrate the versatility of the approach across different architectures, we evaluate (a) Two CNNs with varying capacity: 4-layer CNN and 7-layer CNN ~\cite{Gowal2018OnTE,crown-ibp}; (b) Network with skip connections: A 13-layer ResNet~\cite{scalable_fv}; (c) Two DNNs: DenseNet and ResNext ~\cite{auto-lirpa}.
-Notably, the models used in this work are used in state-of-the-art robust training approaches as cited next to their names.
+Notably, the models used in this work are used in state-of-the-art robust training approaches, as cited next to their names.